Have you ever…

 The other day, I confided in a friend, and while I was recapping the week’s events, I was able to pinpoint the exact “thing” that set me off.
 In hindsight, it was literally the smallest thing—an innocent question a person asked me offended my EGO.

 How did I let that one in, let alone miss it, and suddenly, I found myself relapsing into my old patterns—the guilt, shame, abuse cycle.
 Aware (now) I was then able to put a stop to it.
-Looking back, I saw that my reaction to this question had set me off.
-I became heightened, and as one who’s operating in defense mode (all the time), it’s exhausting!
+Looking back, I saw how my reaction to this question had set me off.
+I had become heightened, and as one who was used to operating in defense mode (all the time), it became exhausting!
 No wonder I was feeling this way.
 Six days of being “on” all the time will burn you out.
 Now, this was just six days, and I couldn’t believe I operated at this level for years!

 Personally, I don’t like repeating myself, especially the same actions, and if you’re anything like me, you probably do too.
 Sometimes we can’t *see* what we’re going through until we’ve gone through it and if I can help shortcut this process for you, why would I hold back and keep a lesson I learned all to myself—and so I share because I know what it feels like to be stuck and out of control.